5 debt management challenges for UK mutuals and how to tackle them

 How mutuals and credit unions can keep up with changing times

-Many mutuals still use old, manual processes to manage member accounts and track loans.
-Data is often typed by hand, sometimes into different, disconnected computer systems This leads to slower processing times and a higher risk of human error.
-It also makes it difficult to track communications and manage flexible payment arrangements effectively - or even to stay fully compliant.
+It's common for smaller organisations to manage loans using spreadsheets.
+Data has to be added by hand, sometimes across different computer programmes.
+This leads to slower processing times and a higher risk of human error.
+It's also difficult to track communications and manage payment arrangements, or even to stay fully compliant.

 High living costs mean many families are really struggling with money.
-This can lead to more of them not being able to pay back their loans.
+This means more members are not able to pay back their loans on time.
 Lenders are finding it harder to assess loan applications accurately because members' living costs and behaviours are changing quickly.

 Often, problems in how you work come from manual steps and scattered information.
 Your teams might enter member data into many different, unconnected systems.
 This means they often can't see a full picture of a member.
 They might not know all past payments, savings balances, or previous financial conversations.